maha-alarifi/AIigatou_AI/README.md

 We choose to train CycleGAN model becuse of several reasons.
 One of the reasons is that we got inspired by the art of [Helena Sarin](https://twitter.com/glagolista) and her method.
 She used her own dataset to traine a cycleGAN model to make a beatiful art pieces of flowers.
 We were initially aiming to traine a GAN model but the intresing archetucture of CycleGAN make it need for less data to train on which is perfect in our case since our dataset is originals of our artsit.

 ### Training
 After running the model for 50 EPOCHS, we got excited to reach the best results possible.
 So we tried to run it again and again untill we reached the point where the images dose not make sense anymore. each 25 EPOCHS takes almost 1 hour.
+But don't worry, we were saving our checkpoints.
 | Searching | For the Training | Sweet Spot |
 | ------------- | ------------- | ------------- |
 | 100 EPOCHS | 200 EPOCHS | 300 EPOCHS  |